 - Waste services – The council is asking residents to continue to show support for crews by sorting recycling properly, double-bagging coronavirus-related waste and keeping it with you for 72 hours before putting out for collection to reduce harmful bacteria.
 Recycling Centres opened on 18 May but see information on guidelines for using them: bit.ly/2WzeRpG

-- School closures – all schools are closed until further notice, except for children of key workers and vulnerable children.
+- School closures – all schools have been closed, except for children of key workers and vulnerable children.
+Phased re-opening for some classes started in June.

 - Citizen service point – some non-essential face-to-face services have been suspended or moved to telephone appointments.